 A warm home is a healthy home.
-We review the options for heating your home.
+We review your home-heating options.

 Clause E3 Internal moisture of the Building Code requires safeguards against 'fungal growth or the accumulation of contaminants on linings and other building elements'.
-Fungi, in the form of moulds or rot can endanger human health.
-Fungi grow best in damp environments.
-Having a warm home keeps it drier and gives fungi less opportunity to grow.
+Fungi, in the form of moulds, can endanger human health.
+Fungi grow best in damp environments, therefore a warm, dry home gives fungi less opportunity to grow.

-Another health risk is from dust mites which accumulate in carpet, underlays and soft furnishings.
+Another health risk is from dust mites which accumulate in carpet, underlays, bedding and soft furnishings.
 They can bring about allergic reactions.
-There are treated carpets on the market that help eliminate common triggers of allergies and provide effective control of bacteria, mould, mildew and fungi.
+Like fungi, dust mites thrive in damp conditions so keeping the house warm will help keep them under control.

 Plan your heating needs